JamesBarwell/lilypond-folk-tunes/README.md

 lilypond-tunes
 ---

-Traditional folk music in Lilypond format.
+My collection of traditional folk music, as I play it, in Lilypond format.

 Tune sets are in `sets`.
 Individual tunes are in `tunes`.